deltafi/deltafi/deltafi-docs/docs/advanced/architecture.md

 ## Content Storage

-DeltaFile content is stored on disk using MinIO.
-MinIO is a distributed storage solution that implements an S3 interface.
+DeltaFile content is stored on disk using S3-compatible object storage.

 ## Core